New FASD hubs launched

 FASD-CAN is delighted to be part of a significant new initiative that will improve access to FASD assessment, diagnosis and support in Aotearoa.

-At a launch event in Gisborne on Thursday July 10, Health Minister Matt Doocey announced a $9 million investment over three years to establish New Zealand's first dedicated community-based FASD assessment, diagnosis and support services.
+At a launch event in Gisborne on Thursday July 10, Health Minister Matt Doocey (pictured with our CEO Stephanie James-Sadler) announced a $9 million investment over three years to establish New Zealand's first dedicated community-based FASD assessment, diagnosis and support services.

-For more than 20 years, we've been advocating for better access to FASD services, and this new investment is an important step towards making that a reality.
+For years FASD-CAN has been advocating for better access to FASD services, and this new investment is an important step towards making that a reality.

-Funded through the Alcohol Levy, the initiative delivers on key commitments in the FASD Action Plan 2025–2028.
+The initiative delivers on key commitments in the FASD Action Plan 2025–2028 – better access to assessment, workforce development and community education.

 The new services are based in Ahuriri/Napier, Rotorua/Kawerau and Tairāwhiti/Gisborne, bringing assessment, diagnosis, early intervention and ongoing support together in trusted community settings.
 The aim is to make services easier to access and ensure children, young people and their whānau receive practical support that continues beyond diagnosis.